-Santorini is one of the most famous, popular and remarkable of all the Greek islands, so much so that we returned for a second visit!
-You already know it’s beautiful because you’ve seen all the Instagram pictures, right?
+Santorini is one of the most famous, popular and remarkable Greek islands, so much so that we returned for a second visit!
+You already know it’s beautiful because you’ve seen all the Instagram pictures.
 And you already know it’s famous for its sunset at Oia and the beautiful whitewash buildings carved into the side of the volcanic island, but what don’t you already know about Santorini?

 The island sits in the Aegean sea and forms part of the Cyclades Islands, and it’s full of wonder, from the wine to windmills and everything in between.
 Santorini resulted from one of the most significant recorded volcanic eruptions in human history, the Minoan eruption, which resulted in a unique and impressive landscape known as a caldera.